peaksuperior885/LibGuiForgified/README.md

 ## Dev Setup

-This is how to get LibGuiFoxified into your development environment:
+This is how to get LibGuiForgified into your development environment:

 1. Add the Github repository:
 ```groovy